Vienna Convention on Road Signs and Signals

-The convention revised and substantially extended the earlier 1949 Geneva Protocol on Road Signs and Signals, itself based in turn on the 1931 Geneva Convention concerning the Unification of Road Signals.
+History

+The origins of the Convention may be traced back to the International Convention on Motor Traffic concluded in Paris on 11 October 1909, which concerned motor vehicle construction, admission of international motor traffic, and road signs and signals.
+Commensurate with growing motor vehicle traffic, the 1909 convention was amended and expanded by two more treaties that were concluded in Paris on 24 April 1926: The International Convention relating to Road Traffic and the International Convention relating to Motor Traffic.
+As neither convention dealt exhaustively with road signs and signals, a Convention concerning the Unification of Road Signs was concluded in Geneva on 30 March 1931, which was expanded upon by the 1949 Convention on Road Traffic and a Protocol on Road Signs and Signals, likewise agreed upon in Geneva.

+Amid calls for greater international uniformity in road signing systems, the Vienna Convention on Road Signs and Signals was called to revise and substantially extend the earlier 1949 Geneva Protocol,.
 Amendments, including new provisions regarding the legibility of signs, priority at roundabouts, and new signs to improve safety in tunnels were adopted in 2003.

 Both the Vienna Convention and the Geneva Protocol were formed according to consensus on road traffic signs that evolved primarily in 20th century continental Western Europe.
 In order to make it as universal as possible, the convention allows some variations, for example danger warning signs can be triangular or square diamond in shape and road markings can be white or yellow.
 Though most UN members have not ratified the full treaty, the signs and legal principles enshrined in it form the basis of traffic law in a majority of places.

 An alternative convention called the SADC-RTSM, provided by the Southern African Development Community (SADC), is used by ten countries in southern Africa.
 Many of the rules and principles of the SADC-RTSM are similar to those of the Vienna Convention.

-In the United States, signs are based on the US Federal Highway Administration's Manual on Uniform Traffic Control Devices.
+In the United States, signs are based on the U.S. Federal Highway Administration's Manual on Uniform Traffic Control Devices.
 Signs in the MUTCD are often more text-oriented, though some signs do use pictograms as well.
 Canada and Australia have road signs based substantially on the MUTCD.
-In South America, Ireland, several Asian countries (Cambodia, Japan, Thailand, Malaysia and Indonesia) and New Zealand, road signage is influenced by both the Vienna Convention and MUTCD.
-In Central America, road signs are heavily influenced by MUTCD and based on the Manual Centroamericano de Dispositivos Uniformes para el Control del Transito, a Central American Integration System (SICA) equivalent to the US MUTCD.
+In South America, several Asian countries (Cambodia, Japan, Thailand, Malaysia and Indonesia) and New Zealand, road signage is influenced by both the Vienna Convention and MUTCD.
+Road signs in Central America are heavily influenced by MUTCD and based on the Manual Centroamericano de Dispositivos Uniformes para el Control del Transito, a Central American Integration System (SICA) equivalent to the US MUTCD.

+In 2025, the Global Forum for Road Traffic Safety (WP.1) adopted an amendment proposal, which is supposed to replace the entire text of the Convention.
+It includes the abolishment of some signs and a new numbering scheme for all signs.
+The proposal will also affect the European Supplement Agreement and the Protocol on Road Markings.

 Rules

 Road signs

-In article 2 the convention classes all road signs into a number of categories (A – H):
+In article 2 the convention classes all road signs into a number of categories (A–H):